ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/manual-upstream-pulls.rst

 In order to find the conflicts you can either look at the CI logs, or search for the git conflict markers (`<<<<<<<`, `=======` and `>>>>>>>`).

-There are two kinds of conflicts you will encounter in the output that the script produces:.
+There are multiple kinds of conflicts you will encounter:.

 * Submodule conflict
   To fix a submodule conflict run::